mtrevino78/code-clips/README.md

-# css-clips
+# code-clips
-CSS clips for adding to sites
+Code clips (html and css) for adding to sites